htruong/htruong.github.io/_posts/2018-03-03-crankshaft-dev-blog-1.markdown

 - My nicknames are associated with my real names, so I cannot remain anonymous anymore.
 - I wish I didn't miss the Pi Jam in Raleigh just today.
 I was not thinking about it.
 I was busy developing software, you know?
 - I really need to brush up my chops on making videos: I like my videos to be goofy and fun, but now it's just goofy.
 - I really like to have someone as a duo at least in helping me developing and managing this project.
 I know, it's "mah baby" kinda idea, but I know too well that I'm just a nerd who has no idea managing a project and make it do the impossible.
 Years ago, at 18 when I had [my first project](/posts/Harry-Potter-and-me.html), I had a 16 year old girl who asked to jump in and offered help with communicating with people.
-She turned out to be great )later she got into a top management/business college in the UK).
+She turned out to be a great leader (later she got into a top management/business college in the UK).
 I think there are people who are born to lead and attract others.
 Although I wish I had that ability, but now I'm content that that person is not me.

 But really, what I have learned and the level of optimism I got through this project is incredible.
 I wish to keep my head up and continue making progress maintaining this project and earning people's trust.
 Overall, I feel like I want to keep going every day and contributing my small part to make the world a more pleasant place to be in.

 And all is well.

+**Plug**: I'm looking for a job soon.
+Please let me know if you know someone is hiring hackers like me.
+Thanks!